apache/cloudstack/systemvm/image/README.md

 # Introduction

-This is used to build SystemVM image for use with CloudStack under 7minutes using debootstrap and qemu-nbd.
+This is used to build SystemVM image for use with CloudStack.

 # Setting up Tools and Environment